Documentation

 # Check all services

-# All should show "Up" status
+# All should show "active (running)"

-# If sdr-service is restarting, check logs:
+# If the SDR service is restarting, check logs:

 Step 5: Verify Database Configuration